FedorLatyshev/hello-world/README.md

 # hello-world
-check my git skills
-and be aware of changes to follow
+be aware of changes to follow